 This was Elijah’s experience, (1 Kings 17).
+This was the widow of Zarephath’s experience, (1 Kings 18).
+This was Shadrach, Meshach, and Abednego’s experience, (Daniel 3).
 This was Daniel’s experience, (Daniel 6).
-This was Shadrach, Meshach and Abednego’s experience, (Daniel 3).
-This was the widow of Zarephath’s experience, (1 Kings 18).
-This was the experience of the 5,000 who were fed with the loaves and fishes, (John 6).
 This was the experience of the disciples on the stormy Sea of Galilee, (Mark 6).
+This was the experience of the five thousand men who were fed with the loaves and fishes, (John 6).
 This is the experience of every child of God who is placed in a position of total trust and dependence.

 When the Lord comes through for His people, the work He does might be widely known, but the greatest work is in the heart of His child.
 When the Lord moves in power, the child of God receives a lesson in faith that can never be taken away from them.
 Their faith is expanded and they will never be the same again.

-He went from “Who art thou Lord?”
-(Acts 9:5); to “Now unto him that is able to do exceeding abundantly above all that we ask or think, according to the power that worketh in us, Unto him be glory in the church by Christ Jesus throughout all ages, world without end.
-Amen.”
-(Ephesians 3:20-21) What made the difference?
+Think about St. Paul.
+He went from “Who art thou Lord?” in Acts chapter 9 verse 5 to “Now unto him that is able to do exceeding abundantly above all that we ask or think, according to the power that worketh in us, Unto him be glory in the church by Christ Jesus throughout all ages, world without end.
+Amen.” in Ephesians chapter 3 from verse 20 to verse 21.
+What made the difference?
 Paul’s faith had been expanded on numerous occasions by the trials of life and the power of God.
 That is what the Lord is up to in your life and mine!

 3. God gives our Provision